AaronNGray/builder/README.md

 ```
 ## skelatons

-Skelaton code generation for new projects and default file templates for new files.
+Skelaton code generation for new projects and default file templates for new files and groups of files for new features.

 ## tools